-Decent dress is demanded of every player.
-All players that do not observe these rules will be disqualified from the competition after a warning from the Umpire.
+Any player who does not observe these rules, will be excluded from the competition if they persist after a warning from the umpire.

-Article 39 - Duties of the Umpires
+Article 40, Duties of the Umpires

 The Umpires designated to control the competitions are charged to be on the watch for strict application of the rules of play and the administration rules which complete them.

 They have the authority to disqualify from the competition any player or any team who refuses to comply with their decision.

-The spectators with valid or suspended licences, who, by their behaviour, are the origin of incidents on the terrain of play, will be the subject of an Umpire's report to the Federal executive.
+The spectators with valid or suspended licenses, who, by their behavior, are the origin of incidents on the terrain of play, will be the subject of an Umpire's report to the Federal executive.
 The latter will summon the guilty party or parties before a competent Disciplinary Committee who will decide on the penalties to apply.

-Article 40 - Composition and decisions of the Jury
+Article 41, Composition and decisions of the Jury

 Any case not provided for in the rules is submitted to the Umpire who can refer it to the competition's Jury.
 This Jury comprises at least 3 people and at the most 5 people.
 The decisions taken by the Jury in applying this paragraph are without appeal.
-In the case of a split vote, the President of the Jury has the casting vote
+In the case of a split vote, the President of the Jury has the casting vote.